Symmetry structure of multi-dimensional time-fractional partial differential equations: Conclusions

 \section{Conclusions}

-We further investigate Lie symmetry structure of a system of multi-dimensional time-fractional PDEs and give an explicit formula of the extended infinitesimal of fractional partial derivative.
-Moreover, we show that the infinitesimal generator of the system has an elegant structure and uniquely determined by two simple conditions.
-Applications to three examples demonstrate the efficiency of the results.
+{We deeply study the Lie group theory for the system of multi-dimensional time-fractional PDEs and give an explicit formula of the extended infinitesimal involving Riemann-Liouville fractional derivative.
+Moreover, we show that {the infinitesimal generators of Lie symmetries for system (\ref{eqn-ger}) have an elegant structure and are} completely determined by two elegant conditions.
+Our results pave a simple way for acquiring symmetry information of multi-dimensional time-fractional PDEs (\ref{eqn-ger}) and also motivate the automatic implementation of searching for Lie symmetries with lower complexity of computation.}

-It is worthy of saying that the whole procedure to search for Lie symmetries of the multi-dimensional system is mechanic and by means of our results quite possible to be performed on the computer with lower complexity of computation.
-In addition, whether the above results hold for time-fractional PDEs with Caputo fractional derivative are still unknown.
-We will proceed in this way and report the related results.